 Meet Dale Gray

-First Call Technology’s mission is to support people-serving organizations by providing quality, innovative applications and consulting.
-Originating as software developed by the substance use and recovery non-profit First Call, First Call Technology focuses on serving other not-for-profit agencies.
-It’s case management software, Community CareLink, is designed for behavioral health, child welfare, transitional living, grant compliance, court systems and other agencies requiring case management.
+Community CareLink’s (CCL) mission is to support people-serving organizations by providing quality, innovative applications and consulting.
+Originating as software developed by the substance use and recovery non-profit First Call, Community CareLink focuses on serving other not-for-profit agencies.
+Community CareLink is our case management system designed for behavioral health, child welfare, transitional living, grant compliance, court systems and other agencies requiring case management.

-Today we get to know Dale Gray, First Call Technology’s President and CEO, to learn more about First Call Technology and the communities it serves.
+Today we get to know Dale Gray, Community CareLink’s President and CEO, to learn more about CCL and the communities it serves.

-Dale, tell us how you contribute to serving First Call Technology’s clients and communities?
+Dale, tell us how you contribute to serving Community CareLink’s clients and communities?

 Basically, I’m the company’s Chief Geek.
 But for business reasons, my email signature says President and CEO.
 I work elbow to elbow with our clients to build our software to their needs.
 We recognize our clients don’t have deep IT knowledge–they are case managers and social workers.
 I learn their mission and build forms, reports and workflows that are easy to use and make sense for their requirements and programs.